 I-Policy

-India Policy (I-Policy) is an initiative based in Washington, DC, to educate U.S. policymakers on issues related to democracy in India.
+The India Policy Initiative is based in Washington, D.C., and educates U.S. policymakers on issues related to democracy in India.

 India’s democracy is the largest in the world, and recently it has seen a decline in global indices that measure the strength of certain norms and practices.
 Areas of concern include freedom of the press, judicial independence, and protection of minorities.
 Economic stagnation has compounded these problems, and U.S. companies — including technology firms — have reported difficulties navigating India’s sensitive landscape.